 4. NBKC – Over 25 years of industry experience

 The National Bank of Kansas City is an FDIC insured bank and approved Freddie Mac and Fannie Mae Lender.
-They offer a wide range of home loan products, including VA, FHA, and building and construction loans.
+It offers a wide range of home loan products, including VA, FHA, and building and construction loans.
 NBKC is highly reputed for exceptional customer service and convenience.
 They have 25 years of experience in the banking sector and allow nationwide online loan application.
-NBKC provides a line of credit home construction loan.
+NBKC provides a line of credit home construction loans.
 They also offer discounts to members as well as a helpful finance calculator.

-- The loan application is easy and straightforward
+- The loan application process is easy and straightforward

 - Provides you with extra resources like loan calculators